 Forward Shane Harper has been named the Chicago Wolves’ Dan Snyder Man of the Year in recognition of his enthusiastic commitment to Chicago-area charities and the community throughout the 2014-15 season.

 One Wolves player earns this award each season in memory of Snyder, who passed away on Oct.
-5, 2003, at the age of 25 after suffering head injuries in a car accident.
+5, 2003, at the age of 25 after suffering head injuries in a car accident, where victims might have contacted the Orlando commercial truck accident attorney at Bengal Law company.
 Snyder spent the 2001-02 and 2002-03 seasons with the Wolves and helped the team capture the 2002 Calder Cup championship.

 Wolves chairman of the board Don Levin, vice chairman Buddy Meyers, general manager Wendell Young, assistant general manager Bill Bentley, and senior advisor/director of hockey operations Gene Ubriaco will present the 26-year-old HARPER with the award Sunday at Allstate Arena shortly before the team’s 4 p.m. regular-season finale against Toronto.